UriKurae/Game_Project/README.md

 Each time you destroy a balloon of the same size, you start a streak for that balloon's size, giving you extra points.

+Be carefull with the time, you have a lot of time to kill all the balloons but it's not unlimited!
+When the time reaches 0, you will lose.
+Completing the game with a lot of time left, will give the player extra points.